Measurement of Voltage Distortions in Industrial Grids With the PQ-Box 50

 Figure 2: Parameter view for standard evaluation

-Connection at the measurement point
+Connection at the Measurement Point

 For the connection at the measuring point, PQ-Boxes are offering a variety of current measurement equipment.
 The PQ-Box detects the type of equipment automatically whereby no further settings are required.
 When measuring at secondary side of CTs, we recommend using mini current clamps.
 The transducer factor of the external CT has to be set in general settings of the device.